codr7/shi/README.md

 ```

 ## Language
-The language implemented is a strictly prefix, dynamically typed scripting language.
+The language implemented out of the box is a strictly prefix, dynamically typed scripting language.
+The syntax is easy to replace/extend without touching the other parts of the implementation.

 ```
 method fib (n Int)